metno/S-ENDA-documentation/source/doi_background.rst

 What is a DOI?
 ==============

-A DOI is a unique, persistent and web resolvable identifier (PID), that uniquely and persistently resolve to a digital resource.
+A DOI is a unique, persistent and web resolvable identifier (PID), that uniquely and persistently resolves to a digital resource.
 DOIs are a key element to make digital resources findable on the web, thus allowing for their easy discovery.
 Additionally they can be used when citing a specific resource on the web.